 3.2.
 “GOED” means the Governor’s Office of Economic Development created in 50 Section 63N-1-201.

 3.3.
-“Incentive loan” means an incentive loan awarded by an institution to a full-time student who has met the eligibility criteria as established by the Board of Regents.
+“Incentive loan” means an incentive loan awarded by an institution to a full-time student who has met the eligibility criteria as established by the Board of Higher Education.

 3.4.
 “Qualifying degree” means an associate or a bachelor’s degree that qualifies an individual to work in a qualifying job.